-Portrayal of S-102 data is restricted by minimum and maximum display scale values contained in the exchange catalogue as specified in Section 6
+Portrayal of S-102 data and application of USSC must be restricted by minimum and maximum display scale values contained in the exchange catalogue as specified in Section 12.2.

 Coverage – S-102 data is not expected to overlap, but in case of overlap the ECDIS must indicate an overlap by the text “OVERLAP” and the user must have the ability to select which producer in the overlapped area has priority and will be selected for processing safety contour.